-Appendix 3
+Appendix 4

-Annual Minimum Revenue Provision Statement 2021/22
+Annual Minimum Revenue Provision Statement 2022/23

-Where the PCC finances capital expenditure by debt, it must put aside resources to repay that debt in later years.
+Where the Commissioner finances capital expenditure by debt, it must put aside resources to repay that debt in later years.
 The amount charged to the revenue budget for the repayment of debt is known as Minimum Revenue Provision (MRP), although there has been no statutory minimum since 2008.
-The Local Government Act 2003 requires the PCC to have regard to the Ministry of Housing, Communities and Local Government's (MHCLG) Guidance on Minimum Revenue Provision most recently issued in 2018.
+The Local Government Act 2003 requires the Commissioner to have regard to the former Ministry of Housing, Communities and Local Government's (MHCLG) Guidance on Minimum Revenue Provision most recently issued in 2018.
 The broad aim of the MHCLG Guidance is to ensure that capital expenditure is financed over a period that is either commensurate with that over which the capital expenditure provides benefits.

-The MHCLG Guidance requires the PCC to approve an Annual MRP Statement each year, and provides four options for calculating an amount to put aside to revenue over time to cover the CFR i.e. the MRP.
-The PCC has opted for option 3; the Asset Life Method.
+The MHCLG Guidance requires the Commissioner to approve an Annual MRP Statement each year, and provides four options for calculating an amount to put aside to revenue over time to cover the CFR i.e. the MRP.
+The Commissioner has opted for option 3; the Asset Life Method.
 The Asset Life Method determines that MRP is calculated on the basis of charging the unfinanced capital expenditure over the expected useful life of the relevant assets based on either an equal instalment method or an annuity method.
-The PCC has opted for the equal instalment method.
+The Commissioner has opted for the equal instalment method.
+This method will be reviewed to ensure its continued suitability.
 This is applied from the year after the asset becomes operational.
 For assets acquired by finance leases, MRP will be determined as being equal to the element of the rent or charge that goes to write down the balance sheet liability.